 From CEOs to CMOs, CIOs to CFOs, C-suite executives share some common leadership traits: the ability to inspire and align others around shared objectives, an agile mindset and a robust understanding of the overall business, to name a few.

 While these core qualities have withstood the test of time, it is also true that different times call for additional skills.
-So what does effective leadership look like in times of COVID-19?
+So what does effective leadership look like in the post-COVID era?
 What new qualities should the C-suite embrace to navigate a world spinning off its axis?

-IESE professorsand other thought leaders have looked at what characteristics – some classics and others newer – an ideal CEO needs in 2021.
+IESE professorsand other thought leaders have looked at what characteristics – some classics and others newer – an ideal CEO needs.

 1.Strong, inclusive and inspiring